Fitness to practise learning

 You can make positive changes to your practice and dental services by reflecting on the insights and trends identified from the fitness to practise process.

-This is our first release of this type of analysis of fitness to practise concerns, so we are interested to hear what you think.
-We would be grateful if you could take the time to provide us with some feedback on the content and presentation of these publications, using our online form.
+We would also be grateful if you could take the time to provide us with some feedback on the content and presentation of these publications, using our online form.

 Please take the time to read, consider and share these insights with your colleagues and dental teams.
 Most importantly, please think about any adjustments you might make that could improve the quality of care and services provided by you and your dental team.